Choosing the right lamp - CE Medical

 Be careful, it is very common to see many irregularities, especially on the internet!

-Despite the controls of the competent bodies in all European countries, there is still an offer of products on the internet that calls itself "light therapy lamp" without having authorization.
+Despite controls by competent organizations in all European countries, there is still an offer on the internet of products calling themselves "light therapy lamps" without having authorization.

-These lamps without medical approval can sometimes be very dangerous: UV emissions particularly harmful to the eye, flickering, insufficient power requiring the face to be positioned less than 10 cm from the lamp...
+These lamps without medical approval can sometimes prove to be very dangerous: UV emissions which are particularly harmful to the eye, flickering, insufficient power requiring the face to be positioned less than 10 cm from the lamp, etc.

-To choose your lamp, trust the French leader in light therapy, Dayvia
+To choose your lamp carefully, trust the French leader in light therapy, Dayvia!

 “LIGHT THERAPY BULBS” DO NOT EXIST!

-Unfortunately the word "light therapy" is often misused, you can even find some bulbs on the internet that illegally use the term "light therapy bulb".
+Unfortunately the word “light therapy” is often misused, you can even find certain bulbs on the internet that illegally use the term “light therapy bulb”.

-It should be noted that this marketing appropriation is completely abusive insofar as no international study has proven the slightest therapeutic benefit by using this type of ampoule, the prices of which are often very high.
+You should know that this marketing appropriation is completely abusive to the extent that no international study has proven the slightest therapeutic benefit using this type of ampoule, the prices of which are often very high.